AnneBlair/YuGuang/content/home/accomplishments.md

 widget = "accomplishments"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.

 title = "产品发布会"
 subtitle = "移动端APP产品讲解"

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format
-date_format = "Jan 2004"

 # Accomplishments.
 #   Add/remove as many `[[item]]` blocks below as you like.